Double whammy: Votes on legalising cannabis and euthanasia possible before the election

 New Zealanders may get the opportunity to vote on legalising cannabis and voluntary euthanasia at the same time, possibly as early as next year.

-Labour agreed to hold a public referendum on legalising cannabis for personal use at or before the 2020 general election.
+Labour agreed to hold a public referendum on legalising cannabis for personal use at or before the 2020 general election as part of its confidence and supply agreement with the Greens.

 The Government now says it could be held ahead of the election to make sure it did not overshadow the election campaign.